RasaHQ/rasa-demo/data/nlu/nlu.md

 - integrate rasa with ui
 - on what channels can I use rasa
 - Do you  help to  integrate Facebook
+- in which rasa version google hangouts chat available
+- What channels does Rasa support?

 ## intent:faq/community_size
 - Did you know the size of rasa community?